Which is the Best Real Estate Crowdfunding Platform for you?

 Fundrise

-Fundrise offers real estate investing that is accessible to investors seeking diverse equity and debt investing.
-According to their website, they’re committed to providing “high-quality, resilient assets” and offer fairly low management fees.
+Fundrise is a real estate investing platform offering investment opportunities to investors seeking diverse equity and debt investing.
+Their website says they’re committed to providing “high-quality, resilient assets” and offer relatively low management fees.

-Fundrise specializes in longer-term investments, and recommends investors see their relationship as a 5-year commitment at minimum.
-They offer equity and debt investments whilch appeal to those seeking steady cash flow and individuals after capital appreciation.
-Equity means that you are investing in a percentage ownership of real estate while debt means you are acting as the lender and loaning money to the actual buyer.
+Fundrise specializes in longer-term investments and recommends investors expect a 5-year commitment at minimum.
+They offer equity and debt investments which appeal to those seeking steady cash flow and individuals after capital appreciation.
+Equity means investing in percentage ownership of the real estate, while debt means acting as the lender and loaning money to the buyer.

 Fee Structure and Minimums